United Overseas Bank: Brunei

-Mainland China
+China

 Operations in mainland China first started in 1984, with a representative office in Beijing.
 Incorporated on 18 December 2007 as UOB (China) and headquartered in Shanghai, UOB has 17 branches and sub-branches strategically located in major cities such as Shenyang, Shanghai, Beijing, Shenzhen, Tianjin, Xiamen, Hangzhou, Chengdu, Guangzhou, Suzhou and Chongqing offering retail and wholesale banking services.

 Hong Kong

 UOB opened its first overseas branch in British Hong Kong in 1965, with the branch mainly focusing on trade financing and corporate banking.
-The bank currently has 3 branches, with a main branch offering full personal and corporate banking services.
+The bank currently has 2 branches offering commercial and corporate banking services.

-In the past 2 of the Hong Kong branches were under the subsidiary Chung Khiaw Bank.

 India

 In December 2009, UOB opened its first branch in Mumbai, offering retail and wholesale banking services, including lending, treasury and trade finance products, to corporates, financial institutions and consumers.

 Indonesia

 UOB Indonesia was founded on 31 August 1956 as PT Bank Buana Indonesia.
 Headquartered in Jakarta, the bank offers commercial banking and treasury services, such as deposits taking, loans to small and medium enterprises, and foreign exchange transactions.
 The company also offers various fee-based services, such as purchase and sale of travellers cheques and banknotes.
 It has a network of 41 branches, 172 sub-branches and 173 ATMs located across 30 cities in Indonesia.